 Yes.
 Fractional ownership residence clubs are the fastest-growing segment of the luxury vacation ownership industry.
 Affluent buyers have enthusiastically embraced the fractional ownership concept, purchasing interests at fractional ownership residence clubs located in premier destinations such as Aspen, Vail, Telluride, mid-town Manhattan, Scottsdale, Cabo San Lucas, St. Barts, and Napa Valley.

 No. To provide more availability and flexibility, owners have equal access to all residences of the residence type purchased.
 Residences are similarly furnished and feature spacious floor plans, luxury appointments, and impeccable detailing.
 Owners may request a specific residence, which request will be granted if possible, subject to availability and the Club’s reservation procedures.

 Owners may invite guests on an accompanied or unaccompanied basis subject to the Club’s rules and regulations.

 Yes.
 The Club provides secure, on-site storage bins for owners to leave their personal items.

 Most residence construction is complete with the exception of three shares which will be completed with the construction of the Spa building.
 Construction of the heated outdoor pool and the Indoor/Outdoor Water Park is now completed.
-The Indoor Water Park will be opening this summer, 2016.
 The final phase of construction, the spa building, is scheduled for completion in the future.
 Events beyond the reasonable control of the developer could result in a later completion date.

 The day-to-day operations of the Club will be managed by the Cape Codder Resort, which is a part of the Catania Hospitality Group - the same people you have come to know and trust at the Cape Codder Resort & Spa.
 The Catania Family has been providing hospitality services to Cape Cod visitors for over 35 years.